User Guide

 -

-loads the data from the 3rd slot.
+load 3loads the data from the 3rd slot.

 Viewing backup data: viewbackups